HEUOYWJ/Lite-TacFormer/README.md

 Tactile material recognition with a lightweight Transformer: a **source-domain classifier** trained on multiple operators plus an **ultra-fast few-shot personal calibration** protocol (BN statistics adaptation + classification head + LoRA adapters) that adapts a pretrained backbone to a new operator using only **20 samples (5 per material)**, trained **on CPU in ~4 seconds**.

 Companion code of the ICASSP 2027 submission.
-The dataset is **not** distributed in this repository.

 ## Sensor & Data